Creative Writing: poetry; war poetry; visual poetry; mixed form (prose & poetry); poetry's intersections with walking art and land art;

-My new book, Trafficke, is a mosaic of verse, lyric prose, historical narrative, and quotation.
+My previous book, Trafficke (2015), is a mosaic of verse, lyric prose, historical narrative, and quotation.
 Obsessively interrogating three hundred years of family history in Scotland and Maryland, Trafficke tracks and remixes questions of race and identity, fact and legend in a text where violence, beauty, and the powers of a written word clash and conspire around questions of loyalty and the bitter legacies of slavery.
 Though Trafficke is published, I continue to research my family's participation in the oppression of Africans and African Americans over the entire 200 years of slavery in our country.

 Tichy, Susan.
 Trafficke.
 Boise: Ahsahta Press, 2015.